-Bario Neal jewelry is handcrafted in Philadelphia with reclaimed precious metals, Fairmined gold, ethically sourced stones, and low-impact, environmentally conscious practices.
-We are committed to environmental responsibility, ethical sourcing, and marriage equality.
+Bario Neal is committed to environmental responsibility, ethical sourcing and marriage equality.
+Our jewelry is handcrafted in Philadelphia with reclaimed precious metals, Fairmined gold, and ethically sourced stones, using environmentally conscious practices.

-Bario Neal began as the collaborative work of designers Anna Bario and Page Neal in 2007.
-Since then, the company has expanded to include designer-jewelers Stacey Webber and Leslie Boyd, and jeweler and production coordinator Tessa Kennedy.
-Alongside our jewelers, Bario Neal has grown with the help of our sourcing and customer service manager Sara Reckahn, photographer and creative coordinator Roxana Azar, and customer liaisons Elyse Derosia and Genevieve Fischer.
+The company has expanded to include designer-jewelers Manuela Jimenez, Emily Cobb, Katie Dannenberg, and jeweler and production coordinator Tessa Kennedy.
+Alongside our jewelers, Bario Neal has grown with the help of our Design Administrator Sarah Maltais, sourcing and customer service manager Sara Reckahn, photographer and creative coordinator Constance Mensh, and customer liaisons Genevieve Fischer and Lauren Findlay.

 As a small company, we have the freedom to innovate according to our design vision and our ethical commitments.
 We use this flexibility to try out new materials and sources, branch into new projects that reflect our evolving interests, and advocate for both global and local causes.
 We donate a percentage of our profits to many environmental and social justice organizations in whose missions we strongly believe, including Ethical Metalsmiths, EarthWorks, Freedom to Marry, Human Rights Campaign, and Planned Parenthood.
 Locally, we support Delaware Riverkeeper’s efforts to prevent fracking, as well as being actively engaged within our community, particularly the Philadelphia public schools.